ahuggel/SwissRailwayClock/docs/README.md

 - Implement the logic to determine the value and icon for the new indicator in `Indicators.getDisplayValues()`.

 Voilà.

+The [code changes for the Temperature indicator](https://github.com/ahuggel/SwissRailwayClock/pull/28/commits/d8b95e3d34813d1398e353c2621e541437623807) are an example for a new indicator.

 [^5]: Due to memory constraints, legacy watches have only four indicators, which are individually turned on or off (Heart rate, Recovery time, Steps, Calories).
 The quickest way to make changes to this would be to replace one of these existing indicators with a new one.